 How smoking affects your eyesight

-But it's true: smoking puts you at greater risk of developing vision-threatening conditions, such as Cataracts and Age-Related Macular Degeneration - two of the leading causes of vision loss!
+But it's true… smoking puts you at greater risk of developing vision-threatening conditions, such as cataracts and age-related macular degeneration - two of the leading causes of vision loss.

-What effect does smoking have on your vision?
+How does smoking affect your vision?

 Macular degeneration occurs when the macula weakens.
 The macula is the small middle part of the retina, which is the light-sensing layer of tissue that resides at the back of the eye.
 Smoking speeds up this process by disturbing the flow of blood to the retina.

-Other effects of smoking on your vision are increased risk of glaucoma, diabetic retinopathy (if you are diabetic) and, although less severe, dry and itchy eyes.
+Other effects of smoking on your vision are an increased risk of glaucoma, diabetic retinopathy (if you are diabetic) and, although less severe, dry and itchy eyes.
 Having dry and itchy eyes as a result of cigarette smoke, may cause you to struggle wearing contact lenses.

 What can you do?

 Although it may take quite some time, your eyes can heal from damage caused by smoking.
 For example, research has found that compared to current smokers, those who haven't had a cigarette for 25 years have a 20% decreased risk of cataracts.

 If you're struggling to quit, try mixing up your general routine.
 This will make it easier to break regular habits such as smoking!
 Taking up regular exercise is also a great way to help you quit because it produces anti-craving chemicals in your brain and you won't feel the usual urge to pick up a cigarette.

 Only three days after you quit smoking, your body will be completely nicotine free and you'll be one step closer to a healthy lifestyle.
 Good luck!